OfficeDev/TrainingContent/Teams/02 Tabs and Connectors/Lab.md

     ![Screenshot of bot profile information page.](./Images/Starter-03.png)

 1. Complete the configuration section.
-    - For the Messaging endpoint, use the forwarding HTTPS address from ngrok prepended to the route to the `MessagesController` in the Visual Studio project.
+    - For the Messaging endpoint, prepend the forwarding HTTPS address from ngrok  to the route to the `MessagesController` in the Visual Studio project.
 In the example, this is `https://52bfb8b1.ngrok.io/API/Messages`.
     - Select the **Create Microsoft App ID and password button**.
 This opens a new browser window.
     - In the new browser window, the application is registered in Azure Active Directory.
 Select **Generate an app password to continue**.
     - An app password is generated.
 Copy the password and save it.
 You will use it in a subsequent step.